Daniel J. Frey

 Maybe they came to school that day in their pajamas.

-Adults don't move far from their own adolescent brains.
+Most adults don't move far from their own adolescent brains.

 If you picked up a pencil and were asked to draw a cow, you would render at the very same level as when you last attempted to draw.